Shopify/hydrogen-v1/templates/hello-world-js/README.md

+**Note:** This is a generated template.
+The TypeScript source code for this is in `templates/hello-world-ts`.
+Edits to all files in this directory will be overwritten.

 # JavaScript Example

 Hydrogen is a React framework and SDK that you can use to build fast and dynamic Shopify custom storefronts.